Read the Gemini Evaluation of US Coin Shows

 Chesapeake Coin & Currency is a trusted coin dealer located at 1100 Cedar Rd. in Chesapeake, VA, specializing in numismatics and rare coins for collectors and investors.
 Open Monday through Saturday with convenient hours, this established shop offers buying and selling services for coins and currency.
 Call (757) 436-8002 to discuss your numismatic needs or visit in person during business hours.

-Imported Listing Last verified: February 26, 2026
+Verified by US Coin Shows Last verified: February 26, 2026

 0